 G. JAR LIFTER

 To safely remove jars from a pot of boiling water or pressure canner, this tong-like tool is a lifesaver.
 Your fingers will thank you!

 Canning pots are high and wide enough to hold several jars at a time and come equipped with a canning rack.
-They are what you need for naturally acidic foods like tomatoes, or recipes containing vinegar, lemon juice or lime juice, like salsa, pickles or some fruit preserves.
+They are what you need for naturally acidic foods like tomatoes, or recipes containing vinegar, lemon juice or lime juice, like salsa, pickles and some fruit preserves.
 They will run you between $35 and $180, approximately, and are a good investment if you plan on canning often.
-They come in various sizes, from 11 ½ quarts to 23 quarts and counting.
+They come in various sizes, from 11½ quarts to 23 quarts and counting.

 This tool is specially designed to safely can low-acid foods—anything from vegetables, meat and stew to spaghetti sauce and broth.
-The pressure raises the boiling point of water to 240°F (116°C), which is critical: This temperature destroys spores that cause botulism.
+The pressure raises the boiling point of water to 240°F (116°C), which is critical: This temperature destroys spores that cause botulism (check out our canning FAQ for more information).
 Pressure canners are about $130 to $250, but aren’t to be confused with pressure cookers—some pressure cookers can be used for both cooking and canning, but that’s not always the case.